 Working families in Care 4 Kids are required to pay a Family Fee.
 This fee is set by the program and is listed on the Child Care Certificate.
 Also, Care 4 Kids may not cover all of the provider’s charges for child care.
 The family is responsible for the Family Fee and all child care charges not covered by the program.
 In both of these cases, the parent pays the provider directly for these charges.

 How will I get paid?

 Every month child care providers receive a Care 4 Kids Invoice.
 The Invoice lists the name of each child and the amount of care covered.
 The provider must review and complete the Invoice, sign it and send it back to Care 4 Kids for payment.

 Care 4 Kids reviews the returned invoice as soon as it is received.
-The program will send a check with a Remittance Advice Notice that explains the payment amount.
+The program will issue an electronic payment with a Remittance Advice Notice that explains the payment amount.

 For answers to questions about payment, call 1-888-214-KIDS (5437).

 How do I become a licensed child care provider?